What is the E-2 Visa?

 If the applicant is not the investor, he or she must be employed in a supervisory, executive, or highly specialized skill capacity.

-Qualified treaty investors and employees will be allowed a maximum initial stay of two years.
+How long will an E-2 Visa be valid for?Qualified treaty investors and employees will be allowed a maximum initial stay of two years.
 Requests for extension of stay may be granted in increments of up to two years each and there is no maximum limit to the number of extensions an E-2 nonimmigrant may be granted.
 All E-2 nonimmigrants, however, must maintain an intention to depart the United States when their status expires or is terminated.

-Treaty investors and employees may be accompanied or followed by spouses and unmarried children who are under 21 years of age.
+Can my family receive an E2 visa as well?Treaty investors and employees may be accompanied or followed by spouses and unmarried children who are under 21 years of age.
 These family members may seek E-2 nonimmigrant classification as dependents and, if approved, generally will be granted the same period of stay as the employee.
 Spouses of E-2 workers may apply for work authorization when they arrive to the U.S., and there is no specific restriction as to where the E-2 spouse may work.